 “He is very popular among the party faithful and his strength lies precisely in being completely different from Beppe Grillo, both in his communication style and in his appearance,” said Alberto Castelvecchi, a professor at Rome's Luiss University.

-Following the February 2013 election, M5S won a spectacular quarter of the vote and Di Maio, then aged just 26, was among 108 M5S candidates elected to the Chamber of Deputies -- the lower house of the Italian parliament.
+Following the February 2013 election, Five Star won a spectacular quarter of the vote and Di Maio, then aged just 26, was among 108 M5S candidates elected to the Chamber of Deputies, the lower house of the Italian

-A month later he became the chamber's youngest ever vice-president.
+parliament.
+A month later he became the chamber's youngest ever deputy speaker.

-Selected via an online vote, in which Di Maio's competitors were relative unknowns, many commentators branded his election as a coronation organized by "puppet-master" Grillo.
+His stunning ascent did not go unnoticed and the nature of his elevation to rank of prime ministerial candidate raised eyebrows.
+Selected via an online vote, in which Di Maio's competitors were relative unknowns, many commentators branded his election as a coronation organised by “puppet-master” Grillo.

-"Is it the man who is being chosen or his readiness to take orders and advice?" asked newspaper La Stampa.
+“Is it the man who is being chosen or his readiness to take orders and advice?” asked newspaper La Stampa at the time.